 Ah barmbrack, what memories you bring!
 As a child in Ireland, I always knew Halloween was near (or that there had been a really good sale on barmbrack) when slices of buttered barmbrack appeared alongside your cup of tea when visiting family.
 It can easily be made eggless or vegan (instructions below).

-We normally shorten it to brack, and in Irish it’s known as bairín breac.
+In Irish it’s known as bairín breac.
 It’s most often associated with Halloween but is normally around in the shops or people’s kitchens for most of Fall in Ireland.

 Along with the brack, apples, little mandarin oranges, nuts, and raisins would appear for snacking on, standard Irish Halloween fare back in the day (my day!).

 This barmbrack recipe has all the traditional flavors of my childhood, but it’s vegan!
-If you like Irish baking recipes, you might also want to try:
+If you like Irish recipes, you might also want to try:

 There are actual ITEMS that are usually included in brack, especially close to Halloween.

 The stick is supposed to symbolize a bad marriage (ominous!) over the coming year, the pea that you won’t get married, the cloth that you’ll be poor, the ring that you’ll get married after all, and the coin that you’ll be rolling in dollar bills.

-How to make barmbrack
+How to make it

-This is a really easy recipe.
-Simply make the black tea quite strong (I sometimes use two teabags and leave it at least ten minutes).
+Make up the black tea quite strong (I sometimes use two teabags and leave it at least ten minutes).
 You can use whichever type you prefer, I usually use breakfast tea.
 Although not traditional, chai tea is also a great choice.

 You can actually drink the reserved liquid as a tasty whiskey raisin tea!
 (If not, you don’t need to reserve it).

-Dampen your hand slightly with water to prevent the dough sticking, and smooth the top of your brack.
+Dampen your hand slightly with water to prevent the dough from sticking, and smooth the top of your brack.

-- 1 2/3 cups raisins(200g)
+- 1 1/3 cups raisins(200g)

-- 3/4 cup sultanas (125g)
+- 3/4 rounded cup sultanas (125g)

 - 1.5 cups strong black tea (340 ml)

-- 1 2/3 cups (225 g) plain white flour
+- 1 2/3 cups (225 g) all-purpose flour

 - 2.5 tsp baking powder